 22. 58% of L&D professionals want to introduce social learning to their online learning technologies.
 We have seen the benefits of social learning, and that’s why we have added various social elements into our products.

 23. In fact, online learning should help to bring us together.
 We encourage knowledge sharing and building a learning community.
-In 2020, The Knowledge Arcade app users posted to their social feed 9 times per week!
+In 2020, Growth Engineering Learning App users posted to their social feed 9 times per week!

 24. Functionality was chosen by 39% as the most significant priority when selecting a new LMS.
 The other considerations focused on reliability (20%), training support (17%) as well as price (12%).